DavidCain/bibliophile/README.md

 This repository contains two projects, which may be deployed separately (or together)

 ### Python backend (Lambda function)
+1. [Download Docker][docker].
+   We choose to Dockerize the pip environment because both `grequests` and `lxml` (dependencies of `bibliophile`) are C-based, and need to compile binaries for use on the Lambda VM.
+By using Docker, we can make use of an image that mirrors exactly what AWS will run in Lambda-land.
-1. Create an IAM user for `serverless` with permissions to create CloudFormation stacks, S3 buckets, Lambda functions, and more.
+2. Create an IAM user for `serverless` with permissions to create CloudFormation stacks, S3 buckets, Lambda functions, and more.
    Standard practice with `serverless` is to just grant the user an administrator policy, though this is not ideal security.
-2. Create access keys for this user, then run:
+3. Create access keys for this user, then run:
    ```
-   SLS_DEBUG=* ./node_modules/serverless/bin/serverless deploy
+   npm run deploy
    ```

 Configuration for `serverless deploy` is contained in `serverless.yml`.